humdrum-tools/vhv-documentation/_posts/2017-03-18-humdrum-marks.md

 Examples of how to encode [ottava marks](/humdrum/ottava_marks) and [pedal marks](/humdrum/ottava_marks) have been added to the Humdrum encoding section of the documentation.
-Also added is a description of how to turn on/off the display of [tuplet numbers](/humdrum/tuplet_styling).
+Also added is a discussion on how to turn on/off the display of [tuplet numbers](/humdrum/tuplet_styling).